IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 initialization step.
 At each step the model variables are updated to better guesses obtained from the model solution at that step.

-The initialization routine proceeds in as follows:
+The initialization routine proceeds as follows:

 *  Step 1:  Initialize the thermo-physical model blocks.
 *  Step 2:  Initialize the reaction properties.